emberjs/rfcs/text/0000-tracked-properties.md

 ### We could wait on private fields and Proxy developments

-Native [Proxies](proxy) represent a lot of possibilities for automatic change tracking.
+Native [Proxies][proxy] represent a lot of possibilities for automatic change tracking.
 Other frameworks such as Vue and Aurelia are looking into using recursive proxy structures to wrap objects and intercept access, which would allow them to track changes without _any_ decoration.
 We also considered using